Working to connect wildlife habitat in the Cascade Mountains to the Olympic Peninsula

-This massive and urgent effort has a strong coalition of stakeholders, including the Washington Department of Fish and Wildlife, Washington State Department of Transportation, U.S. Fish and Wildlife Service, Department of Natural Resources, Tribal scientists, community members, NGOs, Conservation Districts and many more.
+This massive and urgent effort has a strong coalition of stakeholders, including the Washington Department of Fish and Wildlife, Washington State Department of Transportation, U.S. Fish and Wildlife Service, Tribal scientists, community members, NGOs, Conservation Districts and many more.

 CNW and partners have funds deployed for looking at development patterns and land use change, but we need funding for further studies.
 Our capacity is limited and we need your help!